VWS-Python/vws-python/README.md

 However, an exception will be raised if any requests to unmocked addresses are made.

+## Authentication

+Connecting to the Vuforia Web Services requires an access key and a secret key.
+The mock also requires these keys as it provides realistic authentication support.

+By default, the mock uses the following credentials:

+* The access key is `e93b08383581402688b2e37d127aba90`.
+* The secret key is `5dce606ef41641d79b0055b373f4c6f8`.

 ## Allowing HTTP requests to unmocked addresses

 This can be done by setting the parameter `real_http` to `True` in either the decorator or context manager's instantiation.